henrywu2019/BentoML/docs/source/concepts.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-When you are ready to deploy the service to production, a docker image containing your model API server can be easily created with BentoML.
-When saving a Bento, a ``Dockerfile`` is also generated by BentoML in the same directory. ``Dockerfile`` is a text document that contains all the commands required for creating a docker image, and ``docker build`` command builds an image from a ``Dockerfile``.
+When you are ready to deploy the service to production, a docker image containing your model API server can be easily created with Kappa.
+When saving a Bento, a ``Dockerfile`` is also generated by Kappa in the same directory. ``Dockerfile`` is a text document that contains all the commands required for creating a docker image, and ``docker build`` command builds an image from a ``Dockerfile``.